Tanmaytc25/Tanmaytc/README.md

 Some of the top telehealth providers across the world include:
 1. ’Teladoc Health’ (NYC, United States)- The company is well renowned to provide a range of services from AI-based analytics to medical consultations with revenue forecast in 2020 reaching approximately 180 million USD.

-2. ’Doctolib’ (Paris, France)-It became part of the top three most used telemedicine services in the world amid the COVID-19 pandemic with over 100,000 virtual consultations taking place every day according to the company. (https://www.doctolib.fr)
+2. ’Doctolib’ (Paris, France)- It became part of the top three most used telemedicine services in the world amid the COVID-19 pandemic with over 100,000 virtual consultations taking place every day according to the company. (https://www.doctolib.fr)

 3. ‘American well’ (Boston, USA)- Established in 2006 has a business model in the nature of a subscription service that it sells to healthcare providers, who then can register their network of professionals on the platform. ( rebranded Amwell in 2019) (https://business.amwell.com)